QubesOS/qubes-doc/common-tasks/usb.md

 The procedure to hide all USB controllers from dom0 is as follows:

+ * GRUB2

  1. Open the file `/etc/default/grub` in dom0.
  2. Find the line that begins with `GRUB_CMDLINE_LINUX`.
  3. Add `rd.qubes.hide_all_usb` to that line.
  4. Save and close the file.
  5. Run the command `grub2-mkconfig -o /boot/grub2/grub.cfg` in dom0.
  6. Reboot.

+ * EFI

+ 1. Open the file `/boot/efi/EFI/qubes/xen.cfg` in dom0.
+ 2. Find the lines that begin with `kernel=`.
+There may be more than one.
+ 3. Add `rd.qubes.hide_all_usb` to those lines.
+ 4. Save and close the file.
+ 5. Reboot.

 (Note: Beginning with R3.2, `rd.qubes.hide_all_usb` is set automatically if you opt to create a USB qube during installation.
 This also occurs automatically if